-This ability to track correlations invites us to rewrite the global evolution of the atom-field system, by isolating the contributions of the correlations/unitary evolutions up to the second order of the Dyson expansion:
+Finally, this ability to track correlations invites us to rewrite the evolution of the atom-field system along one collision, by isolating the contributions of the correlations/unitary evolutions up to the second order in the Dyson expansion:

 We have introduced $ \Delta_n\rho^\chi $ and $ \Delta_n\rho^\otimes$: